|Help your audience better understand you and what you're saying.|

 Many of the same factors apply to video calls.
 Your camera will even magnify some gestures.

-Using measured hand gestures and slight head movements will emphasize what you are saying and keep the audience engaged.
+Using measured gestures and intentional head movements will emphasize what you are saying and keep the audience engaged.
 Never point, flail, chop, hack, stack, flip, flop, or chop with your hands.

 Too many gestures that don't have a purpose will distract from your message.
 For example, if you are too close to the camera, your hands will look like bodiless creatures or puppets.